genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/09_server_training/02_ssdt-day2.md

 tail -f ALPHA_EVALUATOR.log
 ```
 :::tip
 $L is an alias to the logs folder (~/run/runtime/logs) provided by the Genesis platform.
-Feel free to use your favourite command to view logs such as tail, less etc.
+Feel free to use your favourite command to view logs, such as tail, less etc.
 :::

 ## Dynamic rules